KABASINGAarsene/iTABAZA_FOUNDATION/itabaza-videocall-main/README.md

 3. Try the troubleshooting steps above
 4. Test with different browsers/devices
 5. Check if the issue is reproducible

-MIT License - Feel free to modify and distribute.

----

-**Note**: This application is designed for local/private network use.
-For production deployment, consider implementing TURN servers for better NAT traversal and additional security measures.

 Enjoy your video meetings!